Writerflow vs. Planable

 Planable's "Universal Content" feature is a smart expansion — it lets teams create and approve blog posts, emails, and newsletters alongside social posts.
 The content calendar and publishing workflow are well-designed.

 The difference is in the approval architecture.
-Writerflow was built from day one for multi-stage approval orchestration — sequential stage gating, formal approve/reject decisions, and permanent audit trails.
+Writerflow was built from day one for right reviewers, right order — sequential review, formal approve/reject decisions, and the permanent audit trail.
 These aren't features added to a social tool; they're the foundation.

 Planable